vwdata-p3/vwdata-p3.github.io/demo.md

 WHERE peped_flows.p_src_ip=:a
 LIMIT 10
 ```
-If the textbox turns red,
+If the text box turns red,
 then the query is invalid in some way
 (explained in detail in the javascript console).
 Note that selecting on a pseudonym of the researcher as the investigator